Russia Condemns The U.S. Decision To Launch A Missile Strike In Syria

 Peskov wouldn't say if Russia could use its military assets to protect Syrian facilities from future U.S. strikes.

 Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said Russia will quickly "strengthen the Syrian air defense system and increase its efficiency in order to protect Syria's most sensitive infrastructure facilities."
+Gen. Igor Konashenkov said Russia will quickly "strengthen the Syrian air defence system and increase its efficiency in order to protect Syria's most sensitive infrastructure facilities."

 Advertisement